INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 [**National Cartographic System (SCN)**](https://www.scne.es/)

 - Existence of big projects of collaborative data production and harmonisation under the umbrella of National Cartographic System (SCN), which include sharing of resulting data; the on-going production of georeferenced reference data increased the sharing of data between public admin.
-The web site of SCN has a list of public bodies collaborating in the production of geographic data products each year as a result of collaboration agreements with IGN Spain.
+The web site of SCN has a list of public bodies collaborating in the production of geographic data products each year as a result of collaboration agreements with [National Geographic Institute (IGN)](https://www.ign.es/web/ign/portal) of Spain.
- - For example: The following national and regional organisations have collaborated in the capture of the orthoimagery: National Geographic Institute, Spanish Agrarian Guarantee Fund (FEGA), General Direction of Cadastre, Autonomous Communities of Aragon, Canary Islands, Catalonia, Valencian Community, Andalusia, Extremadura, Murcia, Galicia, Castile and León, Castile La Mancha, Asturias, Cantabria, Rioja, Navarre, Basque Country, Balearic Islands and Madrid.
+ - For example: The following national and regional organisations have collaborated in the capture of the [orthoimagery]((https://inspire.ec.europa.eu/theme/oi)): [National Geographic Institute (IGN)](https://www.ign.es/web/ign/portal), [CNIG](https://www.ign.es/web/ign/portal/qsm-cnig), [Spanish Agrarian Guarantee Fund (FEGA)]((https://www.fega.gob.es/en)), [General Direction of Cadastre]((https://www.catastro.meh.es/)), Autonomous Communities of Aragon, Canary Islands, Catalonia, Valencian Community, Andalusia, Extremadura, Murcia, Galicia, Castile and León, Castile La Mancha, Asturias, Cantabria, Rioja, Navarre, Basque Country, Balearic Islands and Madrid.

 **Agreements or conventions co-financed by the autonomous administrations and national organizations**